-- Preparer qualifications
+- Preparer qualifications;

-- TIS study area
+- TIS study area;

-- Analysis years and time periods
+- Analysis years and time periods;

-- Data collection guidelines
+- Data collection guidelines;

-- Trip generation guidelines
+- Trip generation guidelines;

-- Trip distribution and assignment guidelines
+- Trip distribution and assignment guidelines;

-- Minimum intersection operational standards
+- Minimum intersection operational standards;

-- Minimum access spacing standards
+- Minimum access spacing standards;

+- Level of Service (LOS) analysis methodology based on the latest year Highway Capacity Manual (HCM) criteria using approved software such as Synchro version 9 (use of alternative software must be pre-approved by City); and

 - Other analysis guidelines

-11-8.1 Preparer Qualifications
+10-8.1 Preparer Qualifications

-Each TIS and TAL shall be prepared by or under the direct supervision of a Professional Traffic Engineer registered in Oregon or a Professional Engineer registered in Oregon qualified to perform traffic engineering as defined by OAR 820-040-0030.
+Each TIS and TAL shall be prepared by or under the direct supervision of a Professional Engineer registered in Oregon or a Professional Engineer registered in Oregon qualified to perform traffic engineering as defined by OAR 820-040-0030.
 The engineer must have background and experience in the methods and concepts associated with transportation impact studies.
 Each TIS and TAL shall be sealed and signed by the Professional Engineer prior to acceptance by the City for a technical review.

-11-8.2 TIS Study Area
+10-8.2 TIS Study Area

 Each TIS shall include a vicinity map that shows the site, the study area, and the surrounding transportation system.
 A brief description of the site location and study area shall be provided.
 The study area shall be based on engineering judgment and an understanding of existing and future Land Use and traffic conditions in the vicinity of the site.
-The following considerations shall form the basis of establishing the study area.
+The following considerations shall form the basis of establishing the study area It shall be required that the person responsible for preparing the transportation impact analysis, first receive approval from the Public Works Department for the scope of work and study area.
+Requests for deviation from the provisions of this chapter shall be submitted in writing to the Public Works Department.